 And get weight vector (a, 2a), substitute these two points into the equation

-When a is confirmed, the result using (a, 2a) is support vector,
+When a is confirmed, the result using (a, 2a) is the support vector, and the Equation substituting in a and w0 is the support vector machine.

 Here’s an example of NLP:

-Giving out a pieces of text, examine the text’s attitude is positive or negative.
+Giving out a piece of text, examine whether the text’s attitude is positive or negative.

 To solve the problem, we can only look at some of the words:

-And these words, will represent by only some of words and their counts.
+And these words will represent only some of the words and their counts.

 The question becomes, in this class, what’s the probability of occurrence of this sentence?
 And remember not to forget the other two probabilities in the equation.